Alban-Maurel-HM/AlbanJekyll/_posts/2025-09-19-sample-markdown.md

 team()
 ```

 The main struggle was staying organized while getting different information.
 Tracking several different things was not easy.
+My final team is: Kuramon Pabumon Ogremon